 The examples are highly stylised and are not intended as, nor should be understood or interpreted as, precise rules, prescriptive or comprehensive guidance.
 Moreover, the examples are not intended to provide safe harbour nor are they an exhaustive list of situations that can arise; in fact, it is expressly understood that facts and circumstances can and will vary.
 In some examples, specific market roles are used to make the example more realistic, but the illustrated behaviour applies to all Market Participants.

 The examples are grouped under leading principles based on the key principle that is being illustrated.
 However, in many cases, a number of leading principles may apply to each illustrated example.
-Examples marked by an “û” illustrate conduct to be avoided; examples marked by a “ü” illustrate conduct that the Precious Metal Global Code aims to foster and reinforce.
+Examples marked by an “û” illustrate conduct to be avoided; examples marked by a “ü” illustrate conduct that the Precious Metals Global Code aims to foster and reinforce.
 The Examples Annex can be expected to be updated over time as features of the Precious Metals market evolve.

 Similar to other sections of the Precious Metals Global Code, these illustrative examples should be interpreted by Market Participants in a professional and responsible manner.
 Market Participants are expected to exercise sound judgement and to act in an ethical and professional manner.